connectordb/golang-lru-timedcache/README.md

 # golang-lru-timedcache
 Simple wrapper for golang-lru which allows time based expiration of keys.

-The cache is indexed by both an id and an index parameter.
+The cache is indexed by both an key and an id.

 ```go